-The key symptom of SUI is when urine leaks out during activity.
+The key symptom of SUI is when urine leaks out during any activity that increases abdominal pressure.
 The amount can be a few drops to tablespoons or more.
 If you have mild SUI, you will leak during forceful activities such as exercise.
-You may also leak when you sneeze, laugh, cough or lift something.
-If your SUI is moderate or more severe, you may also leak when you stand up, walk or bend over.
+You may also leak when you sneeze, laugh, cough or lift something heavy.
+If your SUI is moderate or more severe, you may also leak when you do less strenuous activities, like standing up or bending over.

 How Can SUI Affect my Life?

-- Is SUI stopping me from doing things outside of my home?
+- Stopped you from doing things outside of your home?

-- Am I afraid to be too far from a bathroom or a change of clothes?
+- Caused you to be afraid to be too far from a bathroom or a change of clothes?

-- Have I stopped exercising or playing sports?
+- Stopped you from exercising or playing sports?

-- Have I changed the way I live because I'm afraid of urine leakage?
+- Changed the way you live because you're afraid of leaks?

-- Have I become uncomfortable with myself and my body?
+- Made you uncomfortable with yourself and your body?

-- Have my symptoms changed my rleationships with friends or family?
+- Changed your relationships with friends or family?

-- Am I avoiding sex because I am worried I may leak urine and be embarrassed?
+- Made you avoid sex because you are worried that you will leak urine and be embarrassed?

-If you answer yes to some of these, you should know that there is hope.
+If you answer yes to some of these questions, you should know that things can change for the better.
 There are many ways to manage and treat SUI.